collinschwantes/pithy/README.md

 # Setup Wordprocessing app
 - likely going with a fork of https://github.com/zerowriter/zerowriter1/tree/main
 - but maybe https://github.com/RyWhal/TypeWryter?tab=readme-ov-file
-- or just using text edit already on the machine...
+- or just using text edit already on the machine... see PAPERTTY repo

 ### Components List